zacharysiegel/shop/readme.md

 "Venus" is the name of the Mac Mini (M1) currently used to host the servers for the production (and eventually stage) environments.

-To deploy the application to this computer, first SSH into the machine:
+To deploy the application to this computer, first SSH into the machine.
+Add the following to `~/.ssh/config`:

+    Host ssh.zach.ro
+        ProxyCommand /opt/homebrew/bin/cloudflared access ssh --hostname %h

+And then use the normal `ssh` program to connect to the server.

     ssh zachary@ssh.zach.ro